 A couple can agree, however, to provide a child with more support than the law requires.
 For example, they can agree on how to divide responsibility for a child’s future college expenses or whether to provide other support for an adult child.
 Agreements between parents about how to raise children won’t generally be binding either.
 For example, a court probably wouldn’t enforce a premarital agreement to raise the children in a certain religion in the event of divorce.

-Since California courts don’t consider either spouse's misconduct or fault in the division of property or award of spousal support in divorce, any agreement that tries to penalize one spouse for "fault" during marriage will not be enforceable.
+Since California courts don’t consider either spouse's misconduct or fault in the division of property or award of spousal support in divorce, any agreement that tries to penalize one spouse for "fault" during the marriage will not be enforceable.
 A spouse also can’t waive the financial and property disclosures required in divorce beyond any waiver already allowed by law.

 In addition, public policy prohibits agreements that would alter the relationship duties of marriage.
-Marriage includes duties of mutual respect, fidelity and support.
+Marriage includes duties of mutual respect, fidelity, and support.
 So for example, an agreement to pay compensation for "domestic services," or "companionship" isn't valid, because those services are already duties of marriage.